-I hope you find encouragement and inspiration to grow in your relationship with Christ on these pages.
-My mission is to draw your attention to Jesus, One who loves you the most.
+I hope you find encouragement to grow in your relationship with Christ on these pages.

 Christ is our mediator with God and we can have direct access to Him through a personal relationship with Jesus.
 Therefore if we don’t deal with sin right away, it can quickly cloud our minds.

 When a person accepts Christ as his Lord and Saviour, he is born again, and the Holy Spirit dwells within him: “But when one turns to the Lord, the veil is removed.”
 2 Corinthians 3:16

 However, some sinful attitudes and behaviors do grieve and quench the Spirit, creating a barrier between us and the beauty of Christ, which the Spirit gives.

 When we sin, we open the door to even more sin and give the devil a foothold in our lives to occupy us with fleshly things.
 And undoubtedly, sin will overwhelm you with destruction and worldly concerns.

 As a result, sin serves as a veil between us and Christ.
 And these are the most common ones that keep us from seeing the beauty of Christ.

 God is constantly speaking to us.
 Through His Spirit, people, and a variety of other means.
 Are we truly listening to His voice when He speaks?
 Do we even want to hear what He has to say to us?
 Are our ears open to the Truth?